nicolasfauchereau/ICU_Water_Watch/README.md

 **3) Monthly and seasonal rainfall forecasts from the C3S Multi-Model Ensemble (MME)**

-Probabilistic forecasts are derived from a Multi-Model Ensemble (MME) including forecasts from the following 8 General Circulation Models:
+Probabilistic forecasts are derived from a Multi-Model Ensemble (MME) including forecasts from the following 8 Coupled Ocean-Atmosphere GCMs:

-- ECMWF
+- ECMWF (SEAS5)
-- UKMO
+- UKMO (GloSea6-GC3.2)
-- Meteo-France
+- Meteo-France (Météo-France System 7)
-- DWD
+- DWD (GCFS2.1)
-- CMCC
+- CMCC (CMCC-SPS3.5)
-- NCEP
+- NCEP (CFSv2)
-- JMA
+- JMA (JMA/MRI-CPS2)
-- ECCC
+- ECCC (CanSIPSv2)

 The forecast data (post 2017) for this MME contains in excess of 370 members.